Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 2: Appoint a Rhode Island Resident Agent

-Every LLC in Rhode Island is required to have a resident agent (called a registered agent in many states), which is simply someone with a Rhode Island street address who will be responsible for any legal correspondence, for example, if the business is served papers in the event of a lawsuit.
+Every LLC in Rhode Island is required to have a resident agent (called a registered agent in many states), who is simply someone with a Rhode Island street address who will be responsible for any legal correspondence, such as if the business is served papers in the event of a lawsuit.

 Step 3: File the Rhode Island Articles of Organization